 These are some mild and common reasons behind those light spots on your face, other than vitiligo, and they are:

-- Too Much Sun: If you spend a lot of time in the sun without sunscreen, it can damage your skin and affect how your skin produces melanin (the pigment that gives skin its color).
+- Too Much Sun: If you spend a lot of time in the sun without sunscreen, it can damage your skin and affect how your skin produces melanin (the pigment that gives skin its colour).
 This can lead to the formation of light or uneven white patches.

 - Dry Skin: When your skin lacks moisture, it can become flaky and dull.
 Sometimes, dry areas look lighter than the rest of your face, especially around the mouth, nose, or cheeks.

-- Fungal Infection (like Tinea versicolor): This is a harmless skin condition caused by a fungus that lives on our skin.
+- Fungal Infection (like Tinea Versicolor): This is a harmless skin condition caused by a fungus that lives on our skin.
 It can create small white spots on the face, often seen in hot, humid weather.
 It’s not painful, but it may be slightly itchy.

 - Post-Inflammatory Hypopigmentation: After your skin heals from a pimple, rash, cut, or allergy, the spot might appear lighter than the surrounding skin.
 It’s usually temporary and fades as your skin evens out over time.